LaMonte Wade Jr Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.80 team ERA that ranks 26th across all league pitching staffs.
+- The Reds have the 26th-ranked team ERA among all league pitching staffs (4.80).

-- The lefty last pitched on Thursday, July 6 against the Washington Nationals, when he tossed three scoreless innings while giving up one hit.
+- His last appearance came on Saturday, July 8 against the Milwaukee Brewers, when the righty threw 3 2/3 innings, surrendering five earned runs while giving up six hits.

-- The 25-year-old has an ERA of 5.01, with 7.3 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .246 batting average against him.
+- In 15 games this season, the 29-year-old has put up an ERA of 7.00, with 7.1 strikeouts per nine innings.
+Opponents are batting .312 against him.

 © 2023 Data Skrive.
 All rights reserved.